Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	16. Stress/Boredom rating:  2/5 (Calm)
 	17. Me-points:  0/3
 	18. Kind of person most protected:  Art snobs.
-	19. Special categories:  Hypersmooth, Hedonological, Failsafe
+	19. Special categories:  Hypersmooth, Hedonological, Failsafe, Furry
 	20. Conversion potential:  Commonwealth<->Panarchy
 27. Natalist Policies
 	1. Authorial protest:  If I figure out how to hack this game to modify its mechanics, there is no way in hell this technology is surviving as part of it.
 I'm just going to get that out of the way up front.
 This is horrific.
 I happen to believe that contraceptives were a major technology advance which greatly improved public happiness, so this technology can become 'Sexual Liberation', a +Happiness technology.